Zverik/speaking/README.md

   A short story of Walking Papers and how Every Door makes them obsolete by being better at everything.
 * State of the Map EU: Future of OSM.
   I hosted a three-hour panel with eight people on it.
+* State of the Map: [Mapping the classroom with Every Door](https://2024.stateofthemap.org/sessions/FRFJBJ/) (no recording).
+  A workshop on learning Every Door editor.
+* State of the Map: [Go Out And Map](https://2024.stateofthemap.org/sessions/SC7HYF/) (no video yet).
+  How surveying in OSM hasn't changed much since 2010, what can be done, and how Every Door replaces walking papers.
+* State of the Map: OSMF Board AMA.
+  Hosted the panel with seven OSMF Board members.
+* ETV+: "Issues with updating the bus route network".
+  Just some thoughts what can be made better with TTA processes.

 ## 2023